 Legal Status of Hash and Marijuana in the Netherlands

 The Dutch coffeeshop policy was unique in the world but is now becoming more common.
-Still, in many other places the trade, possession and use of hash and marijuana is forbidden by law.
-In the Netherlands however, these goods are available for sale in many shops throughout the country.
+Howelver, still in many other places the trade, possession and use of hash and marijuana are forbierent rules.
+In th Netherlands, however, these goods are available for sale in many shops throughout the country.

 The reason for this is the Dutch gedoogbeleid (toleration policy), which means that the government chooses to not prosecute certain offenses.
 In particular, this happens with offenses for which the government considers punishment pointless, yet too sensitive, especially on an international level, to be legalized.
 The most widely known application of the gedoogbeleid is the possession and use of hash and marijuana.